TQLApp/TQL/Tql.App/QuickStart/Playbook.md

 You get the value for the **PAT Token** field from Azure DevOps.
 Click the **Documentation** if you need help creating one.

-You'll be asked to enter your credentials in a moment.

-Once you've completed the form, click **Update** to add the connection and **Save** to commit your changes.
+Once you've completed the form, click **Save** to add the connection.

+---
+id: added-connection-azure-devops
+title: Save your changes
+---

+Now click **Save** to save your changes.

 ---
 id: configure-github